• When does the League operate?

 If your team is looking to get jerseys, you might find the following tips useful:

 • Ask the League if your desired colours are already too popular.
 This will avoid the situation of having too many teams with the same colour of jersey.
+If it fits your budget, some teams carry two sets of jerseys (home & away) in the event they show up to a game with similar colours to their opponents.

 • With respect to team colours, it is not essential to have multiple colours (although it is a nice touch).
 A good 'micro-mesh' two-colour jersey with numbering will generally cost about $60.